jwelkener/Bible-Verse-Generator/readme.md

 Features:
  - Search Bible by book, chapter, and verse
+ - Upload an image URL, or select from a menu of elegant background images

 Capstone 1 Project from Springboard Software Engineering Career Track, June 2023 cohort